Liu-Hy/GenoTex/README.md

 <a id="regression-results-structure"></a>
 **4. Regression Results Structure**:

    The 'output/regress/' folder is also organized by predefined trait names.
-It holds the regression analysis outputs for all NGS analysis problems in our benchmark that involve the same trait.
+It holds the regression analysis outputs for all GTA analysis problems in our benchmark that involve the same trait.
 These problems are uniquely identified by a trait-condition pair.

    The analysis output for each problem is stored in a file named "significant_genes_condition_{condition name}.json", where the condition name is either a predefined trait name, or 'Age', 'Gender', or 'None'.
 A 'None' condition represents an unconditional problem—"What are the significant genes related to this trait?"—without considering the influence of any conditions.